Lotus Improv: Windows release

-After release on NeXT (a version known as "Black Marlin") attempts were made to port to Windows ("Blue Marlin") and Macintosh ("Red Marlin").
+After release on NeXT (a version known as "Black Marlin"), attempts were made to port to Windows ("Blue Marlin") and Macintosh ("Red Marlin").
 The APIs and programming language for NeXTSTEP were so different from Windows and Macintosh system software that porting was very difficult.
 Lotus Improv for Windows v2.0 (there was no 1.0) shipped in May 1993, running on Windows 3.1.
-Like the NeXT release, the Windows version also garnered critical praise, with Byte Magazine noting its "usability is outstanding".
+Like the NeXT release, the Windows version also garnered critical praise, with Byte magazine noting its "usability is outstanding".

 In spite of the positive reviews, sales on Windows were slow.
 In March 1994, Lotus decided to attack this problem by re-positioning Improv as an add-in for 1-2-3, although the programs had nothing in common other than Improv's ability to read data in 1-2-3 files.
 This had no effect on the sales, and after the release of the minor 2.1 upgrade, development ended in August 1994.
 The project was left in limbo until April 1996 when the product was officially killed, shortly after IBM purchased Lotus.

 After Improv

 Improv's disappointing sales and eventual cancellation on the PC platform has been used as a case study in numerous post-failure analyses of the software market.
 Sales on the NeXT platform could be explained by NeXTs limited marketshare, but the failure on the PC was another issue.
 Among the favored explanations are the fact that, unlike the release on NeXT, the Windows version faced strong internal resistance from 1-2-3, and corporate immune response became an issue.
 Lotus' sales and marketing teams, well versed in selling 1-2-3, did not know how to sell Improv into the market, so they simply didn't, selling the well known and understood 1-2-3.
 Other explanations include the fact that Microsoft Excel was being offered as part of the Office bundle at marginal rates that were tiny in comparison, as well as several mis-steps during introduction, like the lack of a macro language or undo.
 Joel Spolsky blames it on the design itself, claiming it was too perfectly aimed at a specific market and lacked the generality that Excel featured.

 Although Improv disappeared in the 1990s, the program is fondly recalled in the industry and continues to be mentioned in books on Excel.
 When Improv disappeared a number of clones of Improv quickly appeared.
 Notable among these was Lighthouse Design's Quantrix, an almost direct clone aimed at the financial market.
 Quantrix suffered the same fate as Improv when the company was purchased by Sun Microsystems.
-After leaving Sun Microsystems, Peter Murray founded an ISP and then a B2B named GoFish followed by a third new company in 2001 with the name Quantrix.